Overview

 Can I use Cloudflare’s Universal SSL option?

-After enabling SSL and Cloudflare and visiting the HTTPS version of your site, you may notice a 526 Cloudflare error.
-It will say this:
+After enabling SSL with Cloudflare and then visiting the HTTPS version of your site, you may receive the following 526 Cloudflare error message:

 Website is offline.
 Error 526.
 Invalid SSL certificate